deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 SOAP request encoding
 ^^^^^^^^^^^^^^^^^^^^^

-The SOAP protocol can be used to request a WMS.
+The SOAP protocol can be used to request a WMS 1.3.0.
 SOAP 1.1 and 1.2 are supported.

 A SOAP request is send via HTTP POST (without any KVP) and contains a XML request body.
 The request body consists of a SOAP envelope and a XML request body as described in chapter :ref:`anchor-xml-request-encoding`.